-This course is an Intensive, five-day workshop program conducted at UNSW from 9 to 13 March 2020.
+This course is an Intensive, five-day workshop program delivered in hybrid mode (i.e., face-to-face and online) at UNSW from 31 May to 4 June 2021.

 How much time is required?

 This course is worth 6 UOC.
 It will be presented in a block mode.
 It is recommended that approximately 150 hours is required for this course, for satisfactory performance in this program, depending on background and experience.
 It is the students' responsibility to manage and plan workloads as much as possible to enable a minimum of 8 hours per week.